Kone: Cartel fine

-The European Union (EU) gave a fine of 992 million euros ($1.3bn; £666.8m) on four lift and escalator manufacturers for price-fixing between 1995 and 2004.
+The European Union (EU) gave a fine of €992 million (US$1.3bn; £666.8m) on four lift and escalator manufacturers for price-fixing between 1995 and 2004.
 Germany's ThyssenKrupp, US-owned Otis Elevator Company, Kone of Finland, and Swiss firm Schindler were fined for taking part in a market-rigging cartel.

 Awards and rankings

-In 2013, Kone has been awarded "GOOD DESIGN" awards for its design offering, functional elevator signalization series, and new elevator car design.
-This is the third time Kone has received this acknowledgment.
+In 2013, Kone was awarded "Good Design" awards for its design offering, functional elevator signalization series, and new elevator car design.
+This is the third time Kone has received this acknowledgement.

 Forbes list of the world's most innovative companies

 In 2014, Kone was ranked 42nd in the world by the business magazine Forbes.
 This was the fourth consecutive year Kone was recognized in this ranking.
-Out of all European companies listed in 2014, Kone was ranked sixth and Kone was the only elevator and escalator company featured on Forbes' list.
+Out of all European companies listed in 2014, Kone was ranked sixth, and it was the only elevator and escalator company featured on Forbes' list.
 In 2018, Kone was 59th on Forbes' list.

 2014 Newsweek Green Rankings

 In 2014, Kone was ranked the world's 12th greenest company by the American magazine Newsweek.
-Released by Newsweek and its research partner Corporate Knights Capital, the evaluates the world's largest publicly traded companies using eight metrics that collectively provide a transparent measurement of overall corporate environmental performance.
+Released by Newsweek and its research partner corporate Knights Capital, they evaluate the world's largest publicly traded companies using eight metrics that collectively provide a transparent measurement of overall corporate environmental performance.
 In the list, Kone is the only top 50 company representing the elevator and escalator industry.

-Products and Trademarks
+Products and trademarks

 Kone UltraRope

 In June 2013, the company launched a new high-rise elevator technology, called Kone UltraRope, which enables future elevator travel heights of up to one kilometer due to its low weight.
 The product is light due to its carbon-fiber tape core manufactured in pultrusion by French company Epsilon Composite and a high-friction coating added by Austrian company Faigle Kunststoffe.
 Because of these qualities, elevator energy consumption in high-rise buildings can be cut significantly.
-Jeddah Tower in Saudi Arabia (with a height of 1,000 meters) which opens in 2024 will feature Kone UltraRope.
+Jeddah Tower in Saudi Arabia (with a height of 1,000 meters) which is planned to open in 2028 will feature Kone UltraRope.
 The elevator in Jeddah Tower will be a height of 660 meters.

 One additional benefit of UltraRope is that it has a higher resonance frequency than steel cable.
 This reduces the cable's sway in tall buildings and can minimize damage from the cable to itself and the elevator shaft.

 Kone EcoDisc motor

-The 'Kone EcoDisc motor', used for hoisting, reduces the amount of energy lost as heat and circulates air through the motor reducing its temperature.
-The motor control system and brakes make the elevator ride quieter and the design frees up space.
-It is typically installed as an MRL (Motor-Room-Less) motor that is placed at the top of an elevator shaft.
-The fastest speed that Kone makes the EcoDisc (as an MRL motor) is 3.0 m/s.
-However, for a faster speed (e.g. 4 m/s) it requires the machine is to be installed in a machine room.
+The 'Kone EcoDisc motor', used for hoisting, reduces the amount of energy lost as heat and circulates air through the motor, reducing its temperature.
+The motor control system and brakes make the elevator ride quieter, and the design frees up space.
+It is typically installed as an MRL (Machine-Room-Less) motor that is placed at the top of an elevator shaft.
+The fastest speed that Kone makes the EcoDisc (as an MRL motor) is 3.5 m/s.
+However, for a faster speed (e.g. 4 m/s), the machine needs to be installed in a machine room.